dhconnelly/advent-of-code-2023/README.md

     cargo bench -- dayNpartM

-to generate a flamegraph profile for a specific (day, part):
+to generate a flamegraph profile for a specific (day, part) (make sure you have installed `flamegraph`):

     cargo flamegraph --bench aoc23bench --root -- --bench dayNpartM --profile-time 30